wso2-extensions/identity-tools-cli/docs/cli-mode.md

    ```

 ### ImportAll command
-The ```importAll``` command can be used to import all resources of all supported resource types from a local directory to an Identity Server.
+The ```importAll``` command can be used to import all resources of all supported resource types from a local directory to a WSO2 IS.
 ```
 iamctl importAll -c <path to the env specific config folder> -i <path to the local input directory>
 ```